 During the Depression, Herbert lived off the land and worked for as little as 5 cents a day.
 They had to raise their own food and ration it for their five children.
 Unable to afford a car, Herbert got to work as a mechanic the best way he could.
 Undaunted, Herbert built their home with his own hands in 1942.

-I took to heart what this dear, elderly couple had to say in an interview they gave in 2011.
-We certainly can gain perspective from their simple, straightforward words.
+This is an interview they gave in 2011.
+We certainly can gain perspective from their simple, straightforward words they called their secrets.

 1.)
 What made you realize that you could spend the rest of your lives together?
 Were you scared at all?